Mufumi/Mufumi/README.md

 ### Here's a few things you can learn about me 😄:

-- I'm a Data Science enthusiast from South Africa :south_africa:
+- :computer: I'm a cloud solutions architect from South Africa :south_africa:
-- 🔭 I’m currently working on improving my Data Science skills portfolio.
+- 🔭 Currently, a lot of my time is spent working on improving my cloud architecture skills portfolio.
-- 🌱 My current focus is learning about Deep Learning terminology
+- 🌱 My current focus is learning about microservice and serverless based architecture

 ### Alternatively I'm also interested in: